Frequently Asked Questions

 There are two ways to check if you are already registered as an organ and tissue donor:

-- On the www.BeADonor.ca home page choose “Check Now.”
-This will take you to the ServiceOntario online registration page.
+- On the www.BeADonor.ca home page choose “Register to donate” or “Check if you are already registered” both will take you to the ServiceOntario online registration page.
 Click on “Register, check or update your consent online.”
 The system will ask for identification.
-Enter in that information, and click on “Check or Update Registration.”
+Enter in that information, and click on “Next”.
 If your registration has been processed, the system will respond, “Yes, you are a registered organ and tissue donor.”
 (If not, the system will then ask you if you wish to register.)

 - You can also check the back of your photo health card.
 If the word “Donor” is present, you are registered and do not need to register again.